 medicines to treat or prevent organ transplant rejection.

-- Your doctor or pharmacist can provide more information about this vaccine.
+- Your vaccination provider, pharmacist, or doctor can provide more information about this vaccine.
 Additional information is available from your local health department or the Centers for Disease Control and Prevention.

-- Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.
+Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

-Copyright 1996-2012 Cerner Multum, Inc. Version: 9.01.
+Copyright 1996-2024 Cerner Multum, Inc. Version: 9.01.